stefan-code-js/tabledadrian/backlog/tasks/task-008 - Motion-final,-performance,-SEO,-analytics,-QA-(painfully-thorough).md

 - Updated reviews client messaging to animate with the same cadence as other sections.

 $- Extended pricing TierAction to wrap checkout/link CTAs in Framer motion spans that respect prefers-reduced-motion while keeping analytics hooks intact.

+$- Converted About teaser and Menus showcase to the kinetic typography/motion system with reduced-motion fallbacks and analytics wiring.
+- Wrapped HeroCinematic CTA links in motion spans so hero actions share the same hover/tap micro-interactions as the rest of the site.
 <!-- SECTION:NOTES:END -->